rothos/protocol_1/index.md

 Incline towards your present talking collaboratively to your future. (present-future)
 Incline towards your future talking collaboratively to your past. (future-past)

+##### Fantasy ideal maybe with realistic swapping

+Imagine a fantasy ideal that would make everything ok.
+Try swapping in more realistic elements piecewise/partwise, to get closer to something you could really actualize.

+##### Solutioning dependency checking

+Ask, if X was done/complete/good/fixed would Y be done/complete/good/fixed?

+##### Contingency

+Ask, why might this/it/X not work/succeed?

+##### Otherwiseness

+Ask, might it/X/this be otherwise?

+##### Need/bad/motivated to (not) believe

+Ask, would it be bad to not believe this/X?
+Ask, would it be bad to believe this/X?
+Ask, do I have to believe this/X?
+Ask, do I have to not believe this?x?
+Ask, would it be good to believe this/X?
+Ask, would it be good to not believe this/X?
+Ask, would it be bad to not have to believe this/X?
+Ask…

+##### Postural pull (m\*)

+Does your body want to move into a particular posture, position, leaning-ness, curled-up-ness?
+If yes, see if you can help yourself get into that posture.
+Check periodically to see if there’s a new posture to move into, next.

+##### Gestural expansiveness (m\*)

+Explore large body movements of the extremities.

+##### Impartial part helping

+Assume a friendly openness.
+Ask a part of you, or something in you, how can I help?
+What do you need?
+(You might also ask yourself, what does this need?)
+What would be good for you?
+What’s good on your terms (in all of that), and how can I help you get that?

+Before moving on to something else, you might ask, what would make it ok for me/us/you/this to pause/end/stop exploring this (for now)?

+##### Assume even worse/worst

+Assume an even worse version of the (seemingly?) bad thing that’s (seemingly?) true.
+Fill in all the cracks of the worse-/worst-ness.
+What would you do, how would you respond if this worse/worst case were true?

+##### Be a baby, be prenatal

+Let yourself be a baby.
+Let yourself be prenatal.
+The reality of that, imagined or immersive flashback.
+Suspend disbelief.
+What was that experience concretely like, good and bad?

+##### The opposite

+Ask if there’s a part of you that believes the opposite (of this/X).
+Is there a part of you that believes that opposite belief, ongoingly, parallel, to the first part of you?

+##### Counterfactual replacement

+Ask, might X be ok, instead of Y?
+What good things would happen if X?
+What bad things would happen if X?

+##### Truths, etc.

+Try resting in how things seem vs how things feel vs how things appear vs what might be true or false vs what you know vs what you believe vs what you understand vs what you think vs what god would say is true vs what’s real vs what feels right vs what things look like vs what’s going on, here vs how you’d describe things vs…

+##### Forward vs backward

+Ask, is this/X forward(s) or backward(s)?

+##### Desire, etc.

+Ask, what do you long for, hope for, desire, want, care about, value, lust for/after, love—to do, be have, associate with, pursue, acquire, achieve…

+##### Philosophical meta

+Let your be pulled into thinking about metaphysics, philosophy, epistemology, phenomenology, agathology, cosmology, eschatology, mereology, linguistics…

+*Comment:* Sometimes, often, extreme, abstract meta can be a real, nondeferrable bottleneck.
+You might see if you can go concrete first, if you can defer that extreme, abstract meta.
+You might bring in the meta protocol.
+But, often you relatively can’t!

+##### Alternatives explanations

+Ask, what are alternative explanations, stories for this/X apparent thing?

+##### Concrete memories

+Gently incline towards experiencing fully concrete, episodic, experiential memories.

+##### Options, pros and cons

+List some options.
+Consider the pros and cons of choosing each option and not choosing each option.
+(So every option will have its own collection of pros and cons.
+And then you might juxtapose the pros and cons of pairs of options, and so on.)

+##### Trigger yourself

+Expose yourself (carefully) to things that provoke extreme reactions.
+If you are accidentally or incidentally triggered, take advantage of it.

+##### Intuition

+Temporarily let yourself [come to] know (or understand) without dictating the why of how you know or the how of how you know. (cf. radically unstructured coming to know/understand.)

 #### Main practice(s)